-This course is designed to give students experiential learning in the professional environment.
+This course is designed to give students experiential learning in a professional environment.
 The student will apply the knowledge, skills and competencies acquired in the classroom at an off-campus site.
-Upon completion, the student will have hands on understanding of the career in a realistic setting.
+Upon completion, the student will have extensive real-world experience in a professional setting.